 As you well know, pregnancy generates a great number of changes in a woman’s body.
 One of the most important changes, although not the most apparent one, is the development of the placenta.
-The placenta is an organ which has three primary functions for the baby:
+The placenta has three primary functions for the baby, it:

 Alcohol consumption can potentially harm the foetus, but it can also compromise a healthy pregnancy.
 Drinking during pregnancy increases the risk of: